Welcome to today's edition of the Rush 24-7 podcast.

 And there have been stories about that recently.

-So, okay, freedom walkers.
+So, okay, Freedom Walkers.

-They're recycling it all, and they've got the first African American president leading the way, exactly as I, your host, predicted.
+They're recycling it all, and they've got the first African-American president leading the way exactly as I, your host, predicted.

-Well, even before the uh immaculation.
+Well, even before the immaculation.

 Here's the Los Angeles Times.